extremeheat/minecraft-data-extractor/README.md

 * Decompile all versions since 1.7 and generate diffs in diffs/

-`python3 run.py --version all --decompile`
+`python3 run.py --version all --decompile --diff`

 * Run extractors on 1.16.2